a-i-joe/auckland-ai-meetup-x-triage/UoA-DSC-Experiments/README.md

 - Try a model that incorporates data about age and gender as well as just the xray pixels, see if it helps.
 - Write code to plot [saliency maps/heatmaps](https://arxiv.org/pdf/1312.6034.pdf) next to an xray or other visualization methods to help interpret how model makes predictions
 - Refactor code so it's cleaner/faster/pylint compliant
-- Add a detailed, formal description/discussion of experiments with citations etc to this README.md If you would like help getting started with any of these, Soren is happy to meet in person to point you in the right direction and will also be at all future data science club meetings.
-Thanks!
+- Add a detailed, formal description/discussion of experiments with citations to this README.md

+If you would like help getting started with any of these, Soren is happy to meet in person to point you in the right direction and will also be at all future data science club meetings.
+If you want to get up to speed with deep learning, I'd recommend [cs231n](cs231n.github.io) and [course.fast.ai](course.fast.ai).
+Also, [here](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) is a tutorial in keras that's highly relevant to what we're doing.